 Inclusiva NGO (ONG Inclusiva) is the first disability-led organization (and one of the only two such organizations in the world) with a focused mission of promoting Disability Inclusive Disaster Risk Reduction.
 That means full inclusion and observance of the rights of people with disabilities before, during, and after emergencies and disasters.
 It is expressed in programs and services for people with disabilities and people with access and functional needs in the whole disaster cycle.
 Inclusiva works with networks as community organizers and capacity builders.

 GADRA is partnering with our Founder’s Circle member, Gallaudet University to host a series of events titled, Deaf-Led Disaster Resilience.
-The first event, Deaf-Led Disaster Action, will take place on September 24, 2021.
+The second event, Deaf-Led Disaster Action, will take place on October 29, 2021.

 Global Disability and Disaster Town Hall Meetings

 Leading up to the launch of the Global Alliance for Disaster Resource Acceleration, we hosted two Global Disability and Disaster Town Hall Meetings via Zoom, bringing together hundreds of disabled leaders to discuss the experiences of people with disabilities and disability-led organizations in the coronavirus pandemic.